 The work of the nominees must be documented by a thesis (e.g. Master or PhD thesis), a paper or a series of papers, and must have been carried out in large part at a Swiss institution; only researchers not older than 35 may be nominated.

 The Swiss Society for Logic and Philosophy of Science appoints an award committee each year.
 The committee has full discretion to choose the award winner in accordance with the rules mentioned above.
 All its decisions are final.

-The award committee 2021 consists of: Andrea Cantini (Florence), Reinhard Kahle (Tübingen), Giovanni Sommaruga (Zurich), and Thomas Studer (Berne).
-Nominations for the Paul Bernays Award 2021 should be sent to Giovanni Sommaruga (firstname.lastname@example.org) by July 18, 2021.
+The award committee 2023 consists of: Laura Crosilla (Oslo), Reinhard Kahle (Tübingen), Giovanni Sommaruga (Zurich), and Thomas Studer (Berne).
+Nominations for the Paul Bernays Award 2023 should be sent to Giovanni Sommaruga (firstname.lastname@example.org) by September 15, 2023.

 The winner of the 2020 Bernays award was

 The winner of the 2019 Bernays award was

 The winner of the 2018 Bernays award was

 The winner of the 2017 Bernays award was

 The winner of the 2016 Bernays award was

 Dr. Ioannis Kokkinis